Tell el-Farkha

 until about 2600 BC encompassing the Lower Egyptian and Early Naqada cultures and the Protodynastic period.

+A notable find at Tell el-Farkha were three serekh inscriptions of the Predynastic ruler Iry-Hor.
+Two other unknown serekhs were also found.
+All were found in graves.

 Archaeology

 The site of Tell el-Farkha consists of three tells (Western Kom, Central Kom, Eastern Kom) with a total area of about 400 meters by 110 meters (just over 4 hectares) and a height of about 5 meters above the plain.
-It was first located Located in 1987 by an Italian archaeological expedition of the Centro Studi e Ricerche Ligabue in Venice.
+It was first noted in 1987 by Italian Archaeological Mission to the Eastern Nile Delta of the Centro Studi e Ricerche Ligabue in Venice.